edgio-docs/edgio-docs/src/guides/v7/security/api_security.md

 title: API Security
 ---

-Use API security to define valid payloads for API requests. {{ PRODUCT }} categorizes a request as a threat when the payload violates at least one of your requirements.
+Use API security to:

+-   Define valid payloads for API requests. {{ PRODUCT }} categorizes a request as a threat when the payload violates at least one of your requirements.
+-   Discover the APIs that are being requested in the last 30 days.

 ## Setup {/*setup*/}